alleyinteractive/.github/CONTRIBUTING.md

 Code must generally follow the [WordPress Coding Standard](wordpress-coding-standard).
-Our projects follow the standards via a [PHPCS ruleset](phpcs-ruleset) with some modifications from core to allow for some flexibility.
+Our projects follow the standards via a [PHPCS ruleset](phpcs-ruleset) with some modifications from the core standards to allow for some added flexibility.

 #### Tests